DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Experiments

 \subsection{Analysis on Symmetric Objects}

 In this ablation, we qualitatively demonstrate the ability of our method to handle symmetrical objects.
-We visualize 20 estimated rotations on the unit sphere and also plot final poses on the RGB image estimated from 20 different noise images as shown in \autoref{fig:symmetry}.
-For the bowl object, the rotations are widely distributed in one-axis since it's an axis-symmetrical object.
-On the other hand, the distribution of the mug with a visible handle has well defined peaks, confirming that the handle resolves the pose ambiguity and makes it possible to establish a unique pose/rotation.
+As shown in \autoref{fig:symmetry}, we visualize 20 poses on the RGB image and 20 rotations on the unit sphere that are estimated from 20 different noise images.
+For the bowl object, the rotations are widely distributed in one-axis since it's an axial-symmetric object.
+On the other hand, the distribution of the mug with a visible handle has well defined peaks, confirming that the handle resolves the pose ambiguity and makes it possible to establish a unique pose.
 For the mug with an invisible handle, the distribution is highly correlated with the possible poses of the mug correctly identifying a possible direction of a handle (x-axis).
 These results qualitatively demonstrate the capability of our method to handle arbitrary types of symmetric objects without the need for elaborate dataset symmetry labeling and heuristic operations at training time.